Skip to contents

 Using Git and GitHub

-• in RStudio: use the pull button (downward arrow) in the Git menu;
+• in RStudio: use the pull button (downward arrow) in the Git menu

-• in the shell: git pull https://github.com/<username>/<repositoryname>.
+• or in the shell: git pull https://github.com/<username>/<repository>

-Save the modified R-file after you have made some changes, only then will the name of the file appear in the Git menu of RStudio to review changes:
+Save the modified R file after you have made some changes, only then will the name of the file appear in the Git menu of RStudio to review changes:

-• in RStudio: check the box in front of the relevant filename, use the Diff button in the Git menu to get an overview of the changes to the file, describe the changes in the box Commit message, and use the Commit button.
-Pull again (downward arrow) to make sure the local directory is up-to-date, and handle any conflicts.
-Then push (upward arrow) to incorporate the changes in the remote repository.
+• in RStudio: check the Staged box in front of the relevant filename, use the Diff button in the Git menu to get an overview of the changes to the file, in the box Commit message you should describe the changes and why you made them, and use the Commit button.
+Pull again (downward arrow) to make sure the directory on your PC is up-to-date, and handle any conflicts.
+Then push (upward arrow) to incorporate the changes in the repository on GitHub.

 Adding a new file